Vasco-jofra/Vasco-jofra.github.io/_articles/2020-10-02-codeql-kernel.md

 ## CodeQL
 I thought instead of searching for these structures by manually analyzing the kernel source or by reading other blog posts and seeing what is commonly used, it would be a great way to learn how to use CodeQL.

 [CodeQL](https://securitylab.github.com/tools/codeql) is a code analysis platform that allows you to query source code, based on a declarative query language called QL.
-It is usually used to model vulnerabilities, but here I will used to help with exploitation.
+It is commonly used to model vulnerabilities, but here I will use it to help with exploitation.

 For this challenge we are looking for two things:
  1. structures that are allocated using kmalloc